hmcts/sscs-ccd-definitions/README.md

 ### Modify the JSON data

+There are two SSCS CCD definition case types.
+Move into the directory of the one you need.

+    sscs-ccd-definitions
+    |- benefit
+    |- bulk-scan

+Everything in this README file now assumes that you are in your chosen directory.

-The JSON files are in the directory /data/sheets.
+The JSON files are in the directory data/sheets.
 There is a JSON file for each CCD definition spreadsheet tab.

 ### Update the definition version